Transitions to Telehealth During COVID-19 Pandemic

 Cost

-• Some health insurance charge patients a lower rate for telemedicine appointments, especially during the current crisis.
+• Some health insurance charge patients a lower rate for telemedicine appointments.

 • Some providers charge insurance companies a lower rate for these appointments, especially if the appointment duration can be shorter.

+• Patients in Rural Areas: Individuals living in remote locations often face challenges accessing healthcare facilities.
+Telemedicine offers them a way to consult with healthcare providers without the need for long travel, ensuring timely care for chronic conditions or urgent health issues.
 The US News & World Report states, “The Centers for Medicare & Medicaid Services, which oversees health coverage for more than 37 million Americans with Medicare, expanded the type of telehealth visits it would pay for, and last week the federal agency said it would pay providers the same rates for phone calls as it would for video visits.”
-Advocates hope that expanded telehealth access that has occurred as a reaction to the COVID-19 pandemic will remain for the long term.
-Certainly, the benefits to patients and providers are there.

-Additionally, younger patients have been open to, and optimistic about, telemedicine for years.
+• Busy Professionals: For those with demanding jobs and tight schedules, telemedicine provides the flexibility to attend appointments without disrupting their work.
+Virtual visits can be scheduled during breaks or outside of traditional office hours, facilitating easier management of health.
 Research as early as 2016 found that millennials were extremely disheartened about the state of healthcare and had strong interest in expanded services for medical care, including measures like telemedicine apps and other digital consultation resources.

 What’s the Prognosis for Telehealth?